jcurbelo/megaverse/README.md

 1. Create a new class in the `elements/` directory, extending the `BaseMapElement` class.
 2. Add the new element type to the `elementsCreatorFns` object in `src/factories/mapElementFactory.ts`.
 3. The `MapElementType` will be automatically inferred from the `elementsCreatorFns` object.

+## Map Validation

+The project includes a rule-based system for validating map elements:

+- Each element class implements a `check(map: Map)` method that defines its placement rules.
+- The `Converter` class includes a `validateMap(map: Map)` method that checks all elements against their rules.
+- Map validation is performed before element creation in the `generateMap` function.

 This design allows for easy extension of the map element types without modifying multiple files across the project.